 Tips on Responsible Social Media Use

-Protect yourself from an unfair claim denial based on information from your social media pages by doing the following:
+Avoid this problem by taking the following steps to protect yourself from an unfair claim denial based on information from your social media pages:

 - Don’t post: The best way to avoid posting something detrimental to your case is to not post anything at all.
 By remaining silent on social media, you avoid giving any ammunition that can be used against you.
 Try emailing or calling friends instead.